Combodo/iTop/readme.txt

 Added OQL normalization unit tests (to be run on a standard installation)
 #736 Could not delete objects unless you are authorized to bulk delete
 #734 Fixed a regression on reconciliation keys during CSV import.
+Internal: API to build the SQL statements to (re)-create an object
+Internal: new setting to tweak the data model by allowing null for all external keys (use with care!)
+Module refactoring: Configuration management must not require the installation of a Service Management module
+NEW: About box, to list the installed modules and ease troubleshooting
+#849 fix for the special case of loading class tags into a hierarchy
+#816, #825 and #830: removed annoying Notices (array to string conversion) appearing with PHP >= 5.4
+#764 Saving settings as "Default for all lists" now works as expected
+#770 Preserve list configuration (if dedicated) when creating a shortcut
+#775 preserve the open/closed status of the search form during auto-reload... by not reloading the form at all!
+#841 properly select the current tab
+#839 Managing n:1 links asked to leave the page (under Chrome!)
+#838 the OQL query for getting the SLTs is now a constant defined in the XML
+#842 Internal: recode the notifications page to allow several types of actions
+#823: proper figures for the CSV import "confirmation" pie chart.
+#830 Regression introduced in the beta.
+Related to the management of query arguments
+#829 Corrupted pwd when attempting to create an account without any profile
+Extensibility: make sure that checks implemented in an overload of CheckToWrite will be seen when parent::CheckToWrite is invoked at the end of the overload
+Optimizations: when displaying a "short" list, made of objects having the same status, three additional queries were made (now just one Group By query is made)
+Got rid of an unnecessary query (responsible for 8% of the time spent in a standard iTop page!!!)
+#827 Default language given at setup not taken into account (login page always in english)
+Improved the KPI logging: setting log_kpi_duration to 2 will enable blaming of the FIRST caller (callstack entirely shown in the produced report)
+Improved version of DoPostRequest which optionally uses cURL to workaround PHP/OpenSSL bugs !
+Internal: Helper for HTTP POSTs: can return the headers if requested Fix for the validation of the forms in the portal.
+The (lack of) localization was breaking it!
+Portal with Incident tickets: added rights on Incident for Portal users
+Portal: service type mapping can be an empty string Show the new setting portal_tickets in the default config file

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)